-According to the table, the average collection period (day’s sales outstanding), calculated based on the data for the period from 01.01.2010 to 31.12.2010, was 77 days, while average repayment period for credit debts (day’s payable outstanding) was 49 days.
-The rate of asset turnover means that Goldstar gains revenue equal to the sum of all the available assets for 316 days (on average during the entire reviewed period).
+According to the above table, the average collection period (Days Sales Outstanding), calculated based on the data for the period 01.0131.12.2019, was 77 days, while average repayment period for credit debts (Days Payable Outstanding) was 49 days.
+The rate of asset turnover means that Goldstar gains revenue equal to the sum of all the available assets every 315 days (on average during the last 3 years).

-The analysis revealed the following good financial rates:
+The analysis revealed the following good financial indicators:

-The following rate is the financial rate with the value which borders on the edge of standard – the increase in equity for the 3 years was lower than the growth rates of total assets.
+The following indicator is the financial characteristic with the value which borders on the edge of standard the increase in equity during the period analysed was lower than the growth rates of total assets.

-The following rates describe the financial state as critical critical:
+The following characteristics describe the financial state as critical critical:

 The following conclusions were made based on a qualitative assessment of the rates at the end of the period analysed, their dynamics during the period and the forecast for the next year.
-Scores of the financial position and activity results of Goldstar were -0.34 and +1.36 respectively, i.e. the financial position is characterized as satisfactory; the financial results are described as very good for the period analysed (from 31 December, 2007 to 31 December, 2010).
+Scores of the financial position and activity results for Goldstar were -0.34 and +1.36, respectively, i.e. the financial position is characterized as satisfactory; the financial results are described as very good during the entire period reviewed.
 These two scores were used to calculate the final rating score of the company's financial condition, which made BB (normal condition).

-The Altman Z-score was calculated to predict the probability of the company's bankruptcy (a 4-factor model for a private non-manufacturer is taken for Goldstar):
+The Altman Z-score calculated below as one of the rates of probable bankruptcy of the company (a 5-factor model for private manufacturing firms is taken for Goldstar):

 (col. 3 x col. 4)

-According to calculations, at the end of the period reviewed, the Z-score equalled 2.07 for Goldstar.
-It means that Goldstar is in the risk zone and there is a probability of its' bankruptcy.
-Despite the good results obtained, it should be mentioned that the Altman Z-score predicts the company's bankruptcy probability is only relative and the final conclusion should be made based on results of deeper analysis.
+According to calculations, on the last day of the period analysed (31.12.2019), the Z-score equaled 2.04 for Goldstar.
+Such a value says about probability that Goldstar will go into bankruptcy (the value is in the border zone).
+Despite the results obtained, it should be mentioned that the Altman Z-score as a predictor of the company's bankruptcy probability is only relative, and the final conclusion should be made based on results of an even deeper analysis.

 (col.3 x 0.25 + col.4 x 0.6 + col.5 x 0.15)